davidemesso/PiSounds/README.md

 # PiSounds
-are you wondering how do pi digits sound?
+Are you wondering how do pi digits sound?
 Incredibly well

+PI day 2018